even4void/aliquote/content/post/building-histogram-scheme.md

                (binning rest :len (1- len)))))))
 ```

 There may be better alternatives to split the data into buckets, e.g. [`arnesi`](https://common-lisp.net/project/bese/arnesi.html)`:partition` or [`cl21`](https://github.com/cl21/cl21/blob/c36644f3b6ea4975174c8ce72de43a4524dd0696/src/core/sequence.lisp#L1243)`:partition-if`, as well as solutions to [split list into sublists](https://stackoverflow.com/q/47875185) discussed on SO.
 Note also that Alexandria provides an `emptyp` function.
 Finally, the `slice` function (adapted from [code available](https://stackoverflow.com/a/35534477) in Scheme) could be used to restrict the values to a specific range in the list, as when computing a trimmed mean, for instance.
-The above code works, at least the function returns the correct counts.
+Even if it stands minimalistic the above code works, at least the function returns the correct counts.
 Here is an example of use:

 ```lisp
 > (binning '(1 2 3 4 5) :binsize 2)